 Sticking as closely as possible to the original design of Genesis restricted OneBlade from a lot of materials and manufacturing processes available on the market because Genesis was designed specifically for injection molding and a stainless steel application.
 That razor has thin and complex wall structures, particularly in the head parts: if any of those measurements are even slightly off it can significantly impact shave performance in a negative way.
 But because they wanted extremely specific measurements along with their quick load blade system, and did so in Genesis in a way in which the razor looked as “lean” as possible, everything with materials and manufacturing was made that much more complex.

+The result was OneBlade Core.
 A lot of materials for Core were discussed with Pensa, including Bakelite and Aluminum, however both presented their own set of challenges with the design application.
 Bakelite can be injection molded and offers incredible hardness at an affordable price but Bakelite cannot be welded, which presented a challenge.
 Aluminum’s main challenge is durability and overall tensile strength.
 Even first-generation Genesis razors, built using a really high grade of solid stainless steel (316L), had this concern.

 After testing out materials Tritan, a plastic-like polymer material that could be injection molded, easily welded, and offered incredible tensile strength, was selected and Core launched in 2017.